rvrsh3ll/SysWhispers2/README.md

 ## Troubleshooting

-- `ModuleNotFoundError` in Python script.
-  - Ensure that the required modules are installed with `pip3 install -r requirements.txt`.
 - Type redefinitions errors: a project may not compile if typedefs in `syscalls.h` have already been defined.
   - Ensure that only required functions are included (i.e. `--preset all` is rarely necessary).
   - If a typedef is already defined in another used header, then it could be removed from `syscalls.h`.